Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

       2. Activate the safe-guard with the final procedure [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard)
       > **`NOTE`** This safeguard needs to be _removed_ to faciliate bare-metal deployments of new nodes.
 The linked [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) procedure can be used to disable the safeguard.
    At this time, the cluster is done.
 If the administrator used a USB stick, it may be ejected at this time or [re-accessed](#accessing-usb-partitions-after-reboot).
+19. Install the workaround RPM to m001:
+    ```bash
+    ncn-m001# rpm -i /mnt/pitdata/${CSM_RELEASE}/rpm/cray/csm/sle-15sp2/noarch/csm-install-workarounds-*.noarch.rpm
+    ```
-19. Apply Mountain, Hill and River cabinet routing to m001 as described in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).
+20. Apply Mountain, Hill and River cabinet routing to m001 as described in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).
-20. Now check for workarounds in the `/opt/cray/csm/workarounds/after-livecd-reboot` directory within the CSM tar.
+21. Now check for workarounds in the `/opt/cray/csm/workarounds/after-livecd-reboot` directory within the CSM tar.
 Each has its own instructions in their respective `README` files.
 ```
 # Example
 # The following command assumes that the data partition of the USB stick has been remounted at /mnt/pitdata